LJPZebra/OLU/2P-Upgrade_v2.md

 Use in step (3) as collimation and illumination objectives  the [Olympus LMPLN5xIR/0.1](https://www.olympus-lifescience.com/modules/pdfgen/pdfmaker/en_pdf-export_objectives.7efd53eb1e8b4d509bc1bbe2184a7e28/LMPLN5XIR.pdf?rev=1615725199) objective optimized for near infrared transmission.
 Even though not optimized for visible wavelength one can use this objective also for one-photon imaging later.
 To screw it into the light-sheet cube use a [thread adaptor](https://punchout.webdev02.thorlabs.com/thorproduct.cfm?partnumber=RMSA3).

-## A Comprehensive Guide for Achieving Efficient Fiber Coupling of a Femtosecond Laser: Step-by-Step Instructions
+## A Comprehensive Guide for Achieving Efficient Fiber Coupling of the Femtosecond Two-Photon Laser

 ### Historical Background
 Efficient, dispersion-free, and broadband fiber coupling of a two-photon laser source is a long-standing challenge in the field of two-photon microscopy ([Helmchen et al., 2011](http://cshprotocols.cshlp.org/content/2013/10/pdb.top078147.long)) and of fiber optics design ([Wang et al., 2013](https://www.cambridge.org/core/journals/high-power-laser-science-and-engineering/article/hollowcore-photonic-crystal-fibre-for-high-power-laser-beam-delivery/8D2851845D043DA937A93F431D9F9D9C)).
 The difficulty arises from the fact that standard single-mode optical glass fibers are associated with strong linear and non-linear pulse dispersion, which reduces the two-photon efficiency.
 Pre-compensation methods are only efficient at low laser powers and are therefore impractical in the context of fast volumetric two-photon imaging, which requires high photonic fluxes.